 I need to teach myself that feeling it is okay.
 As a sexual abuse survivor, I learned early on the importance of a protective shield from all feelings – physical and emotional.
 It is a hard defense mechanism to rewire.
 I am learning how to feel – all of it, which is not easy.

-My therapist asks me often to identify feelings which over time has taught me how to reconnect to my body.
-In those early days, I was very disconnected.
+My therapist asks me often to identify my feelings and where I feel them in my body which over time has helped me how to reconnect to myself.
+In those early days, I was so disconnected.
 As I reconnect to myself and my emotions, it has been uncomfortable and intensely painful at times, but it has been very rewarding as I learn to lean into my grief as I process it properly.

-I need the support, plain and simple.
-I can’t do this on my own.
 Support is crucial to the recovery process and it can be found in many different places.
-My support system consists of my therapist (we use EMDR and CBT therapy techniques) my husband, my children, a few close friends who are also survivors.
-Now, hopefully the community I create here.
+My support system consists of my therapist (we use EMDR and CBT therapy techniques) my husband, my children, a few close friends who are also survivors, and the Survivor Community that is growing here.